ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

    ```
    {:codeblock}

-6. Next, we are going to register actions for Cloud Functions and bind service credentials to those actions.
+6. Next, we are going to register actions for {{site.data.keyword.openwhisk_short}} and bind service credentials to those actions.

-   One of the actions gets invoked to create a table in Db2® Warehouse on Cloud.
-By using an action of Cloud Functions, we neither need a local Db2 driver nor have to use the browser-based interface to manually create the table.
+   One of the actions gets invoked to create a table in {{site.data.keyword.dashdbshort}}.
+By using an action of {{site.data.keyword.openwhisk_short}}, we neither need a local Db2 driver nor have to use the browser-based interface to manually create the table.
 To perform the registration and setup, run the line below and this will execute the **setup.sh** file which contains all the actions.

    ```bash
    sh setup.sh